Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Kyshumu: Only only?
 You think that's what is going to be going through the heads of our opponents in the next Match.
 He is giving his all.
 Trying to improve

-  Minia/airiona says something in anger in reference to Cyvolters/Eclipse/Cytek being built on cooperation
+  Minia/airiona says something in anger in reference to Eclipse being built on cooperation

-  Max: No he's right.
+  Max: No she's right.
 If I can't figure out a way to bet you on my own I shouldn't be out there.
 You said so your self

 After Max wins his first match more citizens have become insprired that they too can have equal power to that of cybervators